allan-tulane/sp22-recitation-01-jtmcdermott9/README.md

 - [ ] 3.
 Write at least two additional test cases in `test_binary_search` and confirm they pass.

 - [ ] 4.
 Describe the worst case input value of `key` for `linear_search`? for `binary_search`?
+The worst case input for linear_search and binary_search is a key that is not in the list.
+In linear_search, if a key is not in the list it means the whole list must be iterated to check.
+For binary_search, it requires the most recursive calls to check for a key not in the list.
 **TODO: your answer goes here**

 - [ ] 5.
 Describe the best case input value of `key` for `linear_search`? for `binary_search`?
+The best case input for linear search is if the key is at index [0] because this element is checked first and then immediately returned.
+For binary_search the best case is if the key is located at the middle index because this element is checked first.
 **TODO: your answer goes here**

 - [ ] 6.
 Complete the `time_search` function to compute the running time of a search function.
 Note that this is an example of a "higher order" function, since one of its parameters is another function.